koenderks/CirrusMaximus/README.md

 	<img src='https://github.com/koenderks/CirrusMaximus/raw/development/images/readme1.png' width = "50%"/>
 </p>

-2. Go to the Cirrus website and select a collection.
+2. Go to the Cirrus website and navigate into an existing form or collection.

 3. Click on the Cirrus Maximus icon in your toolbar.